abstools/abstools/website/src/site/sphinx/manual/timed.rst

 .. _timed-abs-and-model-api:

-Timed ABS and the Model API
+Timed ABS and the model API
 ===========================

 By default, the clock will advance when all processes within the model